escowles/recipes/_posts/2023-09-26-bitterballen.md

 salt and pepper, to taste
 * melt butter in a saucepan, then stir in flour and whisk to work out any lumps
 * cook over low heat until the roux turns blonde, about 3 minutes
-* add reserved braising liquid and whisk to make smooth sauce
+* add 250ml (1 cup plus 1 tbsp.) of the reserved braising liquid and whisk to make a smooth sauce
 * add shredded beef, allspice, and optional worcestershire sauce and cook until thickened, about 2 minutes
 * taste and adjust seasoning
 * spread on a baking sheet to cool to room temperature, then cover and chill for at least 2 hours

 **meatballs:**